-The National Tidal Centre (NTC) specialises in sea level monitoring and analysis for the purpose of deriving trends in absolute sea level and producing national tide predictions, tide streams and related information.
+The National Tidal Centre (NTC) specialises in sea level monitoring and analysis for the purpose of producing national tide predictions, tide streams and related information.

 Commencing operation in January 2004, the NTC within the Bureau brings into the public domain many of the functions of the former National Tidal Facility of Australia (NTFA) operated by Flinders University of South Australia until December 2003.

 The NTC is the primary source of tide tables, tidal streams and tidal constituents provided to the Australian Hydrographic Service.
 The NTC also manages the national data archive for sea levels and tides.